mrbrins82/mrbrins82.github.io/hockeytweets.md

 *   "@HeydtScott this NHL Playoffs has been excellent viewing #GoSmashville"
 *   "Games like this are why the @NHL playoffs are the best thing in sports. #Game7"
 *   "Oh #Ottawa we stay awake for you!
 Win it in overtime!
 Go @Senators"
 *   "Magnificent series between @Senators and @penguins, no matter the end!
-But Ottawa, let's bring this thing home!\n@NHL #StanleyCup #OTTvsPIT"
+But Ottawa, let's bring this thing home! @NHL #StanleyCup #OTTvsPIT"